solutionsanz/APIs4ATP/README.md

 	        docker build .

-    - Execute locally your new Docker Image of your Acorn Application:
+    - Execute locally your new Docker Image of your APIs 4 ATP Application:

 	        docker run --env-file setEnv -p 3000:3000 -it [image_id]